 And I pushed open his bedroom door while we were still on the phone.

-There was nothing better I could have given to my dad for his birthday.
+There was not a single gift that would have been better to give my dad for his birthday.
 He was absolutely delighted all weekend.
 It was so heartwarming and worth every penny it cost to get me home for the weekend.

-I must say, the last few gift-giving occasions I’ve been giving experiences rather than things.
+I must say, on the last few gift-giving occasions I’ve been gifting experiences rather than things.
 I’m definitely going to make more of an effort to be creative and try and craft memories for gifts instead.